universalbit-dev/armadillium/HArmadillium.md

 * [PCS](https://packages.debian.org/buster/pcs) Pacemaker Configuration System
 -Description:
 pcs is a corosync and pacemaker configuration tool.
-It permits users to easily view, modify and create pacemaker based clusters. pcs also provides pcsd, which operates as a GUI and remote server for pcs.
-Together pcs and pcsd form the recommended configuration tool for use with pacemaker.
+It permits users to easily view, modify and create pacemaker based clusters. pcs also provides pcsd, which operates as a GUI and remote server for PCS.
+Together PCS and PCSD form the recommended configuration tool for use with pacemaker.

 * ##### PCS Setup Cluster : TO each node
 ```bash